chiru-labs/ERC721A/docs/migration.md

 # Migration to 4.x

-In version 4.x, we have done the following breaking changes:
+In version 4.x, we have made the following breaking changes:

 - Removed OpenZeppelin
 - Made some variables private